 Do not include your name, your teammates' names, or your institution anywhere in the report.

+Abstract

+[TEMPLATE INSTRUCTION: Sum-up very briefly your whole paper, including the solution and its limits, following the methodology of your academic field.
+It is not an introduction, but the paragraph that quickly tells readers what they can expect from your article.
+Max length: 6 sentences.
+The abstract shall not be included in your word count.]

+[Insert your abstract here]

 1. Introduction

 [TEMPLATE INSTRUCTION: Briefly introduce the problem you are addressing, situate it within the 2026/2027 theme and the specific Track (A, B, C or D) you have chosen, and outline the structure of your report.
 Suggested length: 300–500 words.]